teerapuch/teerapuch/README.md

 - 💻 I’m currently strong in Node.js and React For Web Development Front end and Backend
 - 💻 I’m currently strong in React Native For Hybrid Mobile Development iOS and Android
 - 💻 I’m currently strong in Laravel and Codeigniter For PHP Development Web Application
+- 💻 I’m currently strong in MySQL, MSSQL For Database Application
 - 💻 I’m currently strong in API Integration with Other Application on Web Service
 - 📫 Write blog @ https://teerapuch.com
 - 😄 Upload video tutorial in <a href="https://www.youtube.com/channel/UCvCbqgFKT8Al-M1kjgs75Gw">youtube</a>